university-of-york/research-it-documentation/docs/source/using_viking/apptainer.rst

 It's important to use the ``--cleanenv`` option when running this container to stop it passing the current environment variables to the container.

-Installing Singularity on Your Local System
+Installing singularity on your local system
 --------------------------------------------

 If you are running Linux and would like to install ``Singularity`` locally on your system, ``Singularity`` provide the free, open source `Singularity Community Edition <https://github.com/sylabs/singularity>`_.
 If you would like to attempt a local install of ``Singularity``, you can find details in the `INSTALL.md <https://github.com/sylabs/singularity/blob/master/INSTALL.md>`_ file within the ``Singularity`` repository that explains how to install the prerequisites (most notably ``Go``), build, and install the software.

 If you do not have access to a Linux system where you can build and install ``Singularity`` but you have administrative privileges on another system, you could look at installing a virtualisation tool such as `VirtualBox <https://www.virtualbox.org/>`_ on which you could run a Linux Virtual Machine (VM) image to install ``Singularity``.